A Guide to Customer Journey Mapping in 2023

 2. Identify customer pain points

-A journey map shows the many channels modern customers traverse to complete a purchase or other essential action with your business.
-This overview helps you identify roadblocks and other points of friction so you can reduce customer pain points and improve the experience at each touchpoint.
+A journey map shows the many channels customers use to complete a purchase or essential action with your business.
+This overview helps you identify roadblocks so you can improve the experience at each touchpoint.

-As the creator of a product or service, you easily overlook some aspects of the buyer's journey.
-You might test the onboarding and check-out experiences all the time but never be on the receiving end of sales calls, transactional emails, and your app's mobile notifications.
-But those interactions are part of the customer experience, and journey mapping ensures you don't forget about optimizing such moments, too.
+For instance, you might test the onboarding and check-out experiences all the time but never be on the receiving end of your app's mobile push notifications.
+But those interactions are part of the customer experience, and journey mapping ensures you don't forget about optimizing these moments, too.

 3. Personalize the customer journey across channels